IBM/data-prep-kit/kfp/doc/simple_transform_pipeline.md

     dsl.get_pipeline_conf().set_timeout(ONE_WEEK_SEC)
 ```

-## Compiling pipeline and deploying it to KFP
+## Compiling pipeline

-To compile pipeline execute Python with this [file](../transform_workflows/universal/noop/noop_wf.py), which will
+To compile pipeline execute `make build` command in the same directory where your pipeline is

-produce file `noop_wf.yaml` in the same directory.
-Alternatively, `make venv && make build` Makefile rule can be executed under
-`../transform_workflows` directory (`make venv` can be executed once or after each dependency change).
+## Preparing cluster for pipeline execution

+We support two options for preparing cluster - local KInd cluster and usage of the standard Kubernetes
+or OpenShift cluster.
+We recommend using Kind cluster for only for local testing and debugging,
+not production loads.
+For production loads use external Kubernetes cluster.

+### Preparing Knd cluster

-Now create a kind cluster with all required software installed
+You can create a Kind cluster with all required software installed
 using the following command:

 ````shell